Substitution Principle and semidirect products: Recognition of Boolean algebras closed under quotients

 Thus, $u^{-1}Lv^{-1} = (p \circ \mu)^{-1}((\lambda_{\mu(u)}\circ \rho_{\mu(v)})^{-1}(C))$ is recognized by the clopen $(\lambda_{\mu(u)}\circ \rho_{\mu(v)})^{-1}(C) \subseteq X$.

 In order to handle lp-varieties (that is, lp-strains closed under quotients), it is useful to refine the notion of \bim{}.
 In the regular setting, this corresponds to the notion of \emph{stamp}~\cite{PinStraubing05}.
 The idea is to consider \bim{}s with a chosen profinite set of generators for the monoid component, and constrain the set of languages we recognize accordingly.
 Formally, a \emph{\bim{}-stamp} (called \emph{\bim{} presentation} in~\cite{BorlidoCzarnetzkiGehrkeKrebs17}) is a tuple $\tR = (Y,\mu,M, p, X)$, where $\mu: Y^* \twoheadrightarrow M$ is a monoid quotient, $(M, p, X)$ is a \bim{}, and $p \circ \mu$ is a continuous function.
+By the observations made in the preceding paragraph, \bim{}-stamps $(Y,\mu,M, p, X)$ may also be understood as \bim{} quotients $(Y^*, e, \beta (Y^*)) \twoheadrightarrow (M, p, X)$.
 We remark that each Boolean algebra closed under quotients $\cB \subseteq \cl(Y^*)$ naturally defines a \bim-stamp

 as described in the beginning of this section.
 This is called the \emph{syntactic \bim-stamp of~$\cB$} and it is denoted by $\synt\cB = (Y, \mu_\cB, M_\cB, p_\cB, X_\cB)$.